MythicApp/Branding-Assets/README.md

-# assets
+# Branding Assets
-Pubic library of our brand assets crafted with love in figma.
+Public library of our brand assets crafted with love using figma.